What is Operating Cash Flow?

 This statement illustrates and describes the sources of cash generated and cash used in ongoing business activities for a given period.
 It allows the business managers to monitor where the money is coming from and where it has gone.
-It further helps them maintain the minimum cash required for business exigencies and assist in making business decisions.
-This statement primarily has Net income coming from Income Statement, adjustments to the Net Income, and movement in items of Working Capital.
+It further helps them maintain the minimum cash required for business exigencies and assists in making business decisions.
+This statement primarily has Net income coming from the Income Statement, adjustments to the Net Income, and movement in items of Working Capital.

 - What is Operating Cash Flow?

 - Guidelines on Preparation of Cash Flow Statement

 Operating Cash Flow Movement – Example

 Every entity has its own way of working, different sources, and manner of earning and spending money.
 To have a positive cash generation continuously, the entity has to generate profits regularly from its operational activities.
 To generate a net profit, earnings must be more than the expenditures or outflow of funds.
 Continuity of profits or positive cash flow only makes a company stable and healthy and provides for funds to make new investments, take up new opportunities, and expand operations.
 Moreover, it makes available funds for the up-gradation of infrastructure, up-gradation of equipment/machinery, installation of software, etc.